Live Roulette Online

 - Inside Bets are bets on the specific numbers or the groups of numbers.
 The players may choose to bet on a single number by placing their chips within the square for the chosen number, which is called Straight Up or Single.
 Split is a bet on two numbers at the same time.
 This bet is possible only with numbers that are lined up next to each other, either horizontally or vertically (i.e. 16-17 or 19-22).
 Since each line on the layout contains three consecutive numbers, the players are allowed to bet on those numbers by placing their chips on the outer edge at either end of the line, and that bet is called Street.
 Additionally, players can bet on four numbers that meet at one corner, which is called Corner.
 Six Line (or Double Street) is a bet on six consecutive numbers, with a chip placed on the outer corner of adjoining streets.
 Zero has a special position on the layout and shares the edge with numbers 1, 2 and 3 in European roulette, which allows two more bets: Trio (either 0-1-2 or 0-2-3) and Basket (0-1-2-3).
 In American version, 0 and 00 share the top line on the layout.
 This double-zero layout creates an exclusive type of bet, known as Top Line bet (on 0-00-1-2-3).

 - Outside Bets cover larger groups of numbers that give you better odds at winning and, consequently, smaller payouts.
 However, if a zero comes up, all these bets lose, except in French version.
-With first set of bets, players have (almost) fifty-fifty chance to win: Red or Black, Even or Odds, 1 to 18 and 19 to 36.
+With first set of bets, players have (almost) fifty-fifty probabily to win: Red or Black, Even or Odds, 1 to 18 and 19 to 36.
 Dozen bets are bets on 1st, 2nd or 3rd dozen of numbers (1-12, 13-24 and 25-36).
 All numbers on the layout are divided into three columns and players can cover each column with just one chip, which is called Column bet.
 Not all games offer the Snake Bet, a bet that covers the numbers 1, 5, 9, 12, 14, 16, 19, 23, 27, 30, 32, and 34 and creates a snake-like pattern on the layout.

-- French Bets, also known as Call Bets and Announced Bets, are bets that cover numbers on particular parts of a single-zero wheel.
+- French Bets, also known as Call Bets and Announced Bets, are bets that number on particular parts of a single-zero wheel.
 Jeu 0 (zero game) includes the zero pocket and numbers that surround zero (12, 35, 3, 26, 0, 32 and 15).
 Voisins du zéro (neighbors of zero) covers all Jeu 0 numbers and five more on each side of the wheel (jeu 0 numbers, plus: 22, 18, 29, 7, 28, 19, 4, 21, 2 and 25).
 Twelve numbers on the opposite side make Le tiers du cylindre (Thirds of the wheel) and include 27, 13, 36, 11, 30, 8, 23, 10, 5, 24, 16 and 33.
 Other numbers make up two slices between voisins and tiers and they have a poetic name – Orphelins (orphans).
 The Neighbours is a bet on five numbers, one number plus two numbers on both sides of that number on the wheel.

 Popular Online Roulette Variants